Also known as VA NVA Analysis and Value-Added Analysis.

 Variants include Waste Analysis.

-Oftentimes, we tend to create additional steps to a process in order to fix a problem or improve a situation.
-Over time, these additional activities become an accepted part of the process although they do not add any value to the product or service.
-To improve our processes, we need to identify these non-value-added activities, determine the problems they were made for, then find new ways to avoid those problems in the first place.
-Problem solving efforts should focus on those aspects of processes that are wasteful and add no value to the customer.
+Oftentimes, we tend to create additional steps to a process in order to fix a problem or enhance a situation.
+Over time, these additional activities become an established part of the process although they do not add any value to the product or service.
+To improve our processes, it is essential to identify these non-value-added activities, determine the problems they were intended to solve, and then find new ways to avoid these problems in the first place.
+Problem solving efforts should focus on those aspects of the process that are wasteful and add no value to the customer.

 Value is one of the most important concepts within Lean thinking and one of the most valuable outcomes Lean provides.
-It is simply how much your product or service costs from the perspective of your customers.
+It’s simply the cost of your product or service from the perspective of your customers.
 Value analysis focuses on what adds value to business processes as perceived by the customer.
-Any activity that does not add value to the product or service should be feed into your future problem-solving efforts.
+Any activity that fails to enhance the product or service’s value should be incorporated into future problem-solving efforts.

-Each step within a process can be classified into one of three categories:
+Each step within a process can be classified into one of three distinct categories:

-Research has shown that value-added activities in a typical process are less than 10 percent of the total work performed.
-This means that the work that the customer cares about is only 10%.
-In fact, companies are spending more time and resources on areas that do not add value.
+Extensive research has demonstrated that value-added activities typically account for less than 10 percent of the overall work performed in a typical process.
+This means that the portion of work that truly matters to the customer is a only 10 percent.
+In reality, companies are spending a significant amount of time and resources on areas that fail to add value.

-Painting for example is usually a value-added activity.
-However, repainting as a result of using the wrong paint is a non-value-added activity as it is considered a rework.
+An example of a value-added activity is painting.
+However, if repainting becomes necessary due to the use of incorrect paint, it becomes a non-value-added activity, categorized as rework.
 Customers are not willing to pay for the mistakes of their suppliers.

-The first step when analyzing the value of any process is to determine who the ultimate customer is.
-An ultimate customer is normally the end user of the product or service.
+The first step when analyzing the value of any process is to determine the ultimate customer.
+The ultimate customer typically refers to the end user of the product or service.
 It is important that you clearly understand the expectations of your ultimate customers and know exactly what they are willing to pay for.
-You need to actively listen to them and encourage them to send feedback on how well your product or service meets their needs for future process improvements.
+Actively listening to their feedback and encouraging them to provide insights regarding how well your product or service meets their requirements will guide future process improvements.

-The following are some of the concepts and tools that can be used to identify and analyze wasteful and non-value-added activities:
+The following concepts and tools can be used to identify and analyze wasteful and non-value-added activities:

 1. The Eight Types of Waste